Education sector responses to LGBTQ violence: National policies

 Progress in implementing measures to prevent and address homophobic and transphobic violence in educational settings varies between regions and countries.
 The most comprehensive initiatives are being implemented in Australia and New Zealand, Canada and the United States, and a number of countries in Europe, Asia and Latin America.
 However, the education sector response has been limited in the majority of countries in the world, particularly in Africa, the Caribbean, the Middle East, Central Asia and some areas of the Pacific.
-In addition, it is important to note that many countries do not have comprehensive strategies to prevent and address violence in schools in general.
+In addition, many countries do not have comprehensive strategies to prevent and address violence in schools in general.

 National legislation against discrimination (as a whole) has served as a basis to develop national policies – which either include, or are specific to, the education sector – that address discrimination on the grounds of sexual orientation and gender identity/expression.
 In general, the education sector tends to address homophobic and transphobic violence through wider policies on violence, such as those related to bullying in schools or safe schools.